dakk/gweatherrouting/README.md

 ## Installation

+You can install gweatherrouting via flatpak, appimage or using the source code.

 1. Make sure to have Python >= 3.9 installed and the `pip` package manager.
 2. Install the following dependencies using your OS package manager (e.g: archlinux=pacman, debian=apt, macos=homebrew).
 Be aware that some packages have different names with different package managers.
    - gobject-introspection